Nehagoswami21/Megan-assistant/README.md

-# Nova Assistant 🤖
+# Megan Assistant 🤖

-Nova is a locally-running voice assistant built with Python, Whisper for speech recognition, and a custom-trained intent classifier.
+Megan is a locally-running voice assistant built with Python, Whisper for speech recognition, and a custom-trained intent classifier.
 It can greet you, tell the time, play music, and even answer questions — all privately and offline.

 ---